dmgoldstein1/dmg-VSCode-DebianSlim/dockerizing-my-way.md

 - **Consistent Naming and Indentation:** Use meaningful variable names and consistent formatting.
 - **Refactoring:** When refactoring, ensure code is more efficient and readable, without introducing new bugs.
 - **Commit Hygiene:** Use descriptive commit messages and reference related issues or features.

-## 7. **Extensibility**

-- **Modular Scripts:** Organize build and extension scripts modularly to facilitate future changes.
-- **Container Updater:** Include mechanisms for updating containers and extensions as requirements evolve.

----

-## **Summary of Broader Lessons**

-- **Plan for Portability:** Support multiple architectures and environments from the start.
-- **Prioritize Security:** Use minimal images, manage secrets properly, and avoid unnecessary privileges.
-- **Make Debugging Easy:** Provide verbose logging and automated tests.
-- **Enable Flexibility:** Use environment variables and config files for easy customization.
-- **Document Everything:** Clear documentation and comments are essential for onboarding and maintenance.
-- **Automate and Audit:** Automate builds, tests, and audits to catch issues early and maintain quality.

----

-**Recommendation:**
-For any project being Dockerized, follow these principles to ensure the resulting containers are secure, maintainable, and easy to use and debug.
-Regularly review and update practices as new security threats and best practices emerge.